vopros21/vopros21/README.md

 - 👀 I’m interested in Java and Python
 - 🌱 I’m currently learning how to build bots for Telegram
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: m.a.kostenko@yandex.ru
+- 📫 How to reach me: vopros.m@gmail.com

 <!---
 vopros21/vopros21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.